Heropanti: Soundtrack

 The soundtrack was composed by Sajid–Wajid, Manj Musik and Mustafa Zahid.
 The lyrics were written by Kausar Munir, Raftaar and Mustafa Zahid.
 Mohit Chauhan, Wajid, Manj Musik, Nindy Kaur, Raftaar, Mustafa Zahid, Shreya Ghoshal and Arijit Singh lent their voices for the soundtrack.
 The soundtrack was released on 21 April 2014.

 The song Whistle Baja had its signature tune similar to the hit song Lambi Judai originally sung by Reshma for Tiger Shroff's father Jackie Shroff's film Hero.

 Soundtrack reception

 Joginder Tuteja from Rediff gave 3.5 stars and stated, "With four good songs in a row, Heropanti's music is pretty much a paisa vasool experience already.
 So, though you may be taken aback by the title of Manju Musik Raftaar's next offering 'The Pappi Song', you would like to hear it."
-Koimoi's Aishwarya gave 3 stars and said, "A sweet stereotypically Bollywood album with nothing much to say about.
-Love it for the good old pyaar – vyaar and dance – shance or hate it for being yet another pile of numbers tracing the lines of tested compositions."

 Box office

 The film grossed approximately ₹726 million worldwide.
 At the end of three weeks, Heropanti had collected ₹500 million nett.